Werner Lindemann

-Werner Lindemann (October 7, 1926 – February 9, 1993) was a German writer and poet.
+Werner Lindemann (7 October 1926 – 9 February 1993) was a German writer and poet.
 He was the father of Till Lindemann, the lead vocalist of German industrial metal band Rammstein.

 Life

 Werner Lindemann was born into a family of farm workers.
 He grew up in Alt-Jeßnitz Gutsdorf near Wolfen in Saxony-Anhalt.
 In 1941, aged 15, he was apprenticed to a farmer.
 Between 1943 and 1945, he served in the German Army.
 After the end of World War II, he studied natural sciences at Halle.
 In 1949, he began to teach agriculture-related subjects at a vocational school.
 Between 1955 and 1957, he studied at the Johannes R. Becher Institute of Literature at Leipzig.
 There, he worked as editor of the student magazine Forum, became director of the city House of Culture, and from 1959, worked as a freelance writer.
 He co-founded the Künstlerkolonie Drispeth ("Drispeth Artist's Colony"), where he lived for over 20 years, along with Joachim Seyppel, Joochen Laabs, and Gerhard and Christa Wolf.

 Lindemann wrote his first poems shortly after the war.
 They were published in a 1959 book Stationen, which also included autobiographical material.
-The writer became known in the 1970s with his children's books, which showed a poetic vision of the everyday.
+The writer became known for his children's books in the 1970s, in which he showed a poetic vision of the everyday.
 In addition to his children's poetry, from the 1980s, he published several books of prose, such as Aus dem Drispether Bauernhaus ("From the farmhouse at Drispeth") and The Roggenmuhme.
 These and other books were based on observations and memories of his youth.
 He describes nature, family life in the countryside, and day-to-day life under the socialist regime.
 For example, in the book Mike Oldfield im Schaukelstuhl: Notizen eines Vaters ("Mike Oldfield in the Rocking Chair: Notes of a Father"), Lindemann contrasted the memories of the narrator, a parent, the views and ambitions of his son; the book remarked on the differences of character among educated people in different social systems, but also showed their similarities.